-32. How many caregivers are allowed to visit a resident during an outbreak or when a resident is in isolation?
+34. How many caregivers are allowed to visit a resident during an outbreak or when a resident is in isolation?

-If a resident is in isolation or is symptomatic, or if the resident resides in a declared outbreak area, then the resident is allowed to have 1 caregiver visit at a time.
+While all residents can have up to 2 caregivers visit indoors as of July 7th, if a resident is in isolation or is symptomatic, or if the resident resides in a declared outbreak area, then the resident is allowed to have 1 caregiver visit at a time.

-33. Can general visitors have close contact with a fully immunized resident?
+35. Can general visitors have close contact with a fully immunized resident?

-Where a general visitor is fully immunized close physical contact is permitted.
-Where the general visitors is not fully immunized the general visitor must maintain two metres physical distance from residents.
-Except for brief hugs which is permitted regardless of immunization status.
+Where either the resident or general visitors are not fully immunized the general visitor must maintain two metres physical distance from residents.